pontem-network/sp-docs/toolset/dove_toml_manifest.md

    this address will be a default signer passed to script function.

-3. If you don't wrap your module in the `address {}` block, this is the address where that module will be compiled at.
+3. If you don't wrap your module in the `address {}` block, this value is used as the address of the module.

 ### The `dialect` field